Knowing someone's whereabouts is sensitive information. Youhere was designed to maximize the privacy of your

 - When your students first run the app, it'll ask for their

-name.
-This is only stored on their phone, to tie the app to them.
-A
+name, which is stored only on their phone, to tie them to the app for subsequent class check-ins.

-- When a student enrolls in your class, their name is sent to our server so we can
+- When a student enrolls in your class, their name is sent to our server to

-compile an attendance roster for you.
+compile your attendance roster.
 Your students' names are only viewable by you, when you look at your class roster.
 They

 are never posted publicly.
 Enrolling in a class is the only time a student's name is sent from their phone.
 (If this is a problem, have students register the app using

-- When a student checks in, their location and cryptographic signature are sent to
+- When a student checks in, their location is sent to

-- If they are in the inclusion zone, their cryptographic signature is used to tag a 'yes' with their
+- If a student is found to be in your inclusion zone, a 'yes' with their

 - Their location is now destroyed (not stored) and the transaction is over.